Carnival Encarnacion in Paraguay! Don’t forget your snow spray and sunglasses

 As for the parade itself, were the floats and the dancers as impressive as those in Rio?
 No, not at all, but to be honest after viewing the same sort of thing and listening to a single song being played over and over by each and every band to accompany each and every group over a period of 4 hours do you really care?

 Plus, if you didn’t cover your ears and forgot your sunglasses you would probably be deaf and blind by now anyway so what difference would it make!!

 Entry and Exit:

-Myself and my partner are UK and Australian citizens respectively so entry into Paraguay was free and very, very easy.
+My partner and I are UK and Australian citizens respectively so entry into Paraguay was free and very, very easy.
 From Posadas, Argentina it took us all of 10 minutes and the cost of a local bus fare to cross over the river and get off at the bus station in Encarnación meaning that you could conceivably take in this Carnival experience as a single day trip!

-In fact it was so easy that if it wasn’t for us insisting that the driver stop at the immigration checkpoint we would have been trafficked in as illegal aliens; which actually happened when we left from the eastern side of the country and entered into Brazil 1 week later, but that is another story.
+In fact, it was so easy that if it wasn’t for us insisting that the driver stops at the immigration checkpoint we would have been trafficked in as illegal aliens; which actually happened when we left from the eastern side of the country and entered into Brazil 1 week later, but that is another story.

 Also, if you are entering via a local bus remember that you may find yourself running after him to continue your journey as he has his schedule to keep!

 If you decide to explore more of Paraguay then be aware that the modes of transport are not as sophisticated as its neighbors